munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-assign-expr

-First, we resolve the expression for the assigned value in case it also contains references to other variables using this helper:
+First, we resolve the expression for the assigned value in case it also contains references to other variables.

-^code resolve-expr

 Then we use our existing `resolveLocal()` method to resolve the variable that's being assigned to.

 ### Resolving function declarations